What Santa Can Teach Us About LinkedIn Profiles

 - It paints a vivid picture of the North Pole culture where employees are intrinsically motivated to do good for others.
 Our values — hard work, a giving spirit, and a positive attitude — shine.

 - The tone is friendly and conversational.
-It is written in the first person and is not cluttered with jargon.
+It's written in the first person and isn't cluttered with jargon.

 What are the other key elements of your well-branded profile?

 What other profile features reinforce your corporate culture?

 These real skills from LinkedIn’s drop-down menu are so applicable to me!

 Why should we care about all this profile stuff?

 Well-branded profiles are a win-win: Employees strengthen their professional images, and your culture gets more exposure.

 1. Candidates: “If I update my profile, it’ll look like I’m job hunting.”

 Start by keeping your profile updated.
 If you and your team model the right behavior, your employees will feel more comfortable doing so too.